claudio-silva/grunt-angular-builder/README.md

 If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add those tasks to the `release` task list __before__ the `angular-builder` task.

-Build-directives embedded in your source javascript files can direct the Builder to generate lists of stylesheets and templates that are **actually** required by your modules, in the correct loading order.
+_Build-directives_ embedded in your source javascript files can direct the builder to generate lists of stylesheets and templates that are **actually** required by your modules, in the correct loading order.
 These file path arrays can then be used by other Grunt tasks to build the required files.
 Read the Wiki for more information.

 ### Advanced Use